-The world of social media is changing so fast that it’s more than a fulltime job trying to stay up to date on just the five or six top social media platforms!
-You probably have already experienced almost daily changes and rules on Facebook, and Google continues to revise their rules for search engine optimization (SEO).
+The world of social media is changing so fast that it’s more than a full-time job trying to stay up to date on just the five or six top social media platforms!
+You probably have already experienced almost daily changes and rules on Facebook, and Google continues to revise its rules for search engine optimization (SEO).

-I’m going to address the single most valuable part of your own social media presence and exposure first (because most of you won’t read much farther)!
+I’m going to address the single most valuable part of your own social media presence and exposure first (because most of you won’t read much further)!

 First, we are assuming at this stage of your business world, you have a website.
 Second, we hope your web designer included a menu item for Blogging, and you have a few blog posts on there.
-And, most important: you must we blogging regularly (weekly or more often).
-Google, and the other search engines want to see new, fresh, and relevant content (posts).
-This helps them be able to deliver the latest and most useful search results to those typing in search phrases or questions.
+And, most important: you must be blogging regularly (weekly or more often).
+Google and the other search engines want to see new, fresh, and relevant content (posts).
+This helps them be able to deliver the latest and most useful search results to that typing in search phrases or questions.

 Too many people think their articles, Facebook posts, and Tweets should be ‘selling something!’
 Don’t be SALESY!
 And, be sure that any soft-sell type post is never more than once for every 5 – 7 non-selling posts.
 When I am hired to help companies evaluate and improve their Social Media exposure and create a simple, inexpensive program or plan, the biggest argument we have is getting them to understand – people hate advertising – people hate self-promotion.
 Just don’t fall victim to salesy posts.